-- a. latitude

-- b. longitude
+- b. longitude c. hemispheres

-- c. hemispheres d. scale
+- d. scale

+- e. elevation

-- e. elevation f. cartographer
+- f. cartographer

 - 1. The height of the land

+- The neight of the faile

-- 2. Shown by horizontal lines on a map
+Shown by horizontal lines on a map

-3. The relationship between distances on a map and real distances on the earth's
+The relationship between distances on a map and real distances on the earth's surface

 - 4. An imaginary line that marks the place where each calendar day begins

 - 5. Differences in the elevation of landforms on a map

 - 6. The way things look from a given point by their size, shape, and distance

-- 7. Equal halves of the earth

-- 8. Shown by vertical lines on a map
+- 7. Equal halves of the earth 8.
+Shown by vertical lines on a map

-- 9. A way to show a drawing of the earth on a flat surface
+- 9. A way to show a drawing of the earth on

-- 10. A person who makes maps
+- a flat surface 10.
+A person who makes maps